Design Concepts for Standout Visuals

 Article 2 min

-Design is the process of developing a plan for a visual product using visual language to communicate ideas, concepts and messages to a specific audience.
+Design is the process of developing a visual product using visual language to communicate ideas, concepts and messages to a specific audience.
+A successful design connects the viewer with the message.
+Successful designs consider layout during the planning process.
 Layout is the arrangement of text, images and/or graphics.

 Text